OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 3. Ability to secure microservices with mTLS

 Since securing microservices is hard, there are many tools that address microservices security.
-Howver, the service mesh is the most elegant solution for addressing encryption of on-the-wire traffic within the network.
+However, the service mesh is the most elegant solution for addressing encryption of on-the-wire traffic within the network.

 It provides defense with mutual TLS (mTLS) encryption of the traffic between your services, and the mesh can automatically encrypt and decrypt requests and responses, which removes that burden from application developers.
 The mesh can also improve performance by prioritizing the reuse of existing, persistent connections, which reduces the need for the computationally expensive creation of new ones.
 With service mesh, you can secure traffic over the wire and also make strong identity-based authentication and authorizations for each microservice.